GoogleCloudPlatform/cloud-bigtable-examples/java/dataflow-import-examples/README.md

 + bigtableProjectId: id of the bigtable project that has the target table.

-+ bigtableClusterId: cluser id of the bigtable project.

-+ bigtableZoneId: zone id of the bigtable project.
++ bigtableInstanceId: instance id of the bigtable project.

 + runner: specifies where dataflow job is run.
 If the input files are on local file system, use "DirectPipelineRunner".
 If the input files are on google cloud,